 Netflix – Best anime originals and streaming experience

-Here’s everything you need to know about watching anime on Netflix as well as the pros and cons to using their service!
+Here’s everything you need to know about watching anime on Netflix as well as the pros and cons of using their service!

 Pros